andreyorst/fnl-http/README.md

  :path "/"}
 ```

-For methods that provide payload this table will contain either the `content` key or `parts` key.
+For methods that provide payload, this table will contain either the `content` key or the `parts` key.

 The `content` key is always a Reader.
 It should always be consumed by the handler, even if the contents are not used by the underlying code.

-The `parts` key appears when the request content-type was specified as `multipart/*`, and is always an iterator function.
+The `parts` key appears when the request content type is specified as `multipart/*`, and is always an iterator function.
 Each time the `parts` function is called the next part is returned.

 A part is represented as the following table: